ec15360/Legends-/README.md

 The assets folder contains all project files.

+1. MAC OSX Executable - Download this file for running game on MAC OSX
+1. Windows Executable - Download this file for running game on Windows
+1. Linux Executable - Download this file for running game on Linux
 1. Animations - contains all animations for all objects
 2. Audio - contains all audio files used in project
-3. Environments - contains all background and foreground sprites
-4. Scenes - all scenes for the game
+3. Scenes - all scenes for the game
-5. Scripts - all source code written for the project
+4. Scripts - all source code written for the project
 	1. AddLives.cs
 	2. Camera2dFollow.cs
 	3. CharacterController2D.cs